adrian-cucuet/luigis-P5/README.md

 ## Bugs<a name="bugs"></a>

-- After deployment the average ratings were not showing anymore on the carousel products and product list.
-I have tried tio fix the issue and I couldn't yet.
+- After deployment, the average ratings were not showing anymore on the carousel products and product list.
+I have tried to fix the issue and I couldn't yet.
 I am still looking into a solution for that fix.

-- During testing I have observed that after submiting a product reciew, the review posted has a different css untill a page refresh.
+- During testing, I observed that after submitting a product review, the review posted has a different css until a page refresh.
 On development it was working fine, I am looking into a solution.
-Maybe a page refresh after submiting the form.
+Maybe a page refresh after submitting the form.

-- During testing I have discovered that the qty button decrement in lkarge screens is not getting disabled on min qty 1.
-The code seems correct and I have looked into the walkthrough project but could't find a fix in time.
+- During testing, I discovered that the qty button decrement in larger screens is not getting disabled on min qty 1.
+The code seems correct and I have looked into the walkthrough project but couldn't find a fix in time.

 ## Credits<a name="credits"></a>